Parking-Lab/parking/README.md

 # Using the program
 This program is a command line utility, meaning that it runs in terminal and has a text-based interface.
 It is called `parksort`.
-To run the sort, just run this command:
+To run the sort, run this command:
 ```shell
 ~$ parksort run
 ```
+Then, after you see the "Pasking Assignments Complete!" message, there are a few steps to reset everything to be used again the next week:
+1. Go to the WEEKLY form as an editor
+2. Navigate to Responses tab
+3. Click the three dots (⋮) above accepting responses [photo help](https://drive.google.com/file/d/1aWjVcalhatjTinB-0vUGQ_9HJGRdVD5o/view?usp=sharing)
+4. Select Delete all responses (bottom-most option) [photo help](https://drive.google.com/file/d/1aWjVcalhatjTinB-0vUGQ_9HJGRdVD5o/view?usp=sharing)

 For a general blurb:
 ```shell
 ~$ parksort